 As mentioned above, despite the artistic, social and economic importance of the industry, the law does not meet with the expectations of the designers and most of the people in the industry.
-In the US, the main types of intellectual property protection provided for fashion designs are: (i) trademarks, (ii) copyrights and (iii) patents.
+In the US, the main types of intellectual property protection provided for fashion designs are (i) trademarks, (ii) copyrights and (iii) patents.

 Trademarks role in the fashion industry is no different than any other industry, it is a form of protection of logos, words, or in general, signs to distinguish the goods or services of one undertaking from others.
-Having a distinctive trademark that allows its customer group to recognise the source of the fashion article is one way of having a protection.
-Some brands take it to a step further and do not even tolerate any kind of jokes which can easily be considered as parody.
+Having a distinctive trademark that allows its customer group to recognize the source of the fashion article is one way of having protection.
+Some brands take it to a step further and do not even tolerate any kind of jokes which can easily be considered as a parody.
 For example, Louis Vuitton is known for its seriousness when it comes to its trademark.
-In 2014, the company sued My Other Bag’s regarding its cloth bags that are decorated with cartoon versions of expensive and iconic bags such as Louis Vuitton.
-However, in 2016, the Court stated that “use of Louis Vuitton\'s marks in service of what is an obvious attempt at humour is not likely to cause confusion or the blurring of the distinctiveness of Louis Vuitton\'s marks; if anything, it is likely only to reinforce and enhance the distinctiveness and notoriety of the famous brand”.
+In 2014, the company sued My Other Bags regarding its cloth bags that are decorated with cartoon versions of expensive and iconic bags such as Louis Vuitton.
+However, in 2016, the Court stated that “use of Louis Vuitton\'s marks in service of what is an obvious attempt at humor is not likely to cause confusion or the blurring of the distinctiveness of Louis Vuitton\'s marks; if anything, it is likely only to reinforce and enhance the distinctiveness and notoriety of the famous brand”.

 On the other hand, it is worth noting that the trademark protection only protects the logos or signs but not the design itself.
 Thus, when fashion houses or designers obtain the trademark protection, they should also take into consideration the risk that when the design becomes popular, others can copy the design without facing any legal consequence.
-This is one of the main reasons why the fast fashion companies, such as Primark, H&M or Forever21, exist.
+This is one of the main reasons why fast fashion companies, such as Primark, H&M or Forever21, exist.

 Another option for protection is design patents which provides protection to any “new, original and ornamental design for an article of manufacture”.
-The main problem with this type of protection is that, the protection can be granted only if the design is ‘novel’ and since generally the designs incorporate pre-existing ones, most of the time the designs do not qualify for the protection.
+The main problem with this type of protection is that the protection can be granted only if the design is ‘novel’ and since generally the designs incorporate pre-existing ones, most of the time the designs do not qualify for the protection.

-Last but not least, under US copyright law, “original works of authorship fixed in tangible medium of expression” are protected.
-Similar to the EU law, in order to obtain a copyright protection, registration is not needed, yet, in the US, copyright owners can also choose to register their copyrights since it is a prerequisite for certain remedies.
-The threshold for the originality requirement to obtain a copyright protection is a lower hurdle than the “novelty” criterion which needs to be met to obtain a design patent.
+Last but not least, under US copyright law, “original works of authorship fixed in a tangible medium of expression” are protected.
+Similar to the EU law, in order to obtain copyright protection, registration is not needed, yet, in the US, copyright owners can also choose to register their copyrights since it is a prerequisite for certain remedies.
+The threshold for the originality requirement to obtain copyright protection is a lower hurdle than the “novelty” criterion which needs to be met to obtain a design patent.
 As per a landmark decision of US Courts, “Originality requires independent creation plus a modicum of creativity”.
-However, contrary to patent law, which provides a protection to the manufacturing process and product design, fashion designs are not protected by copyright.
-At this point, the concepts that fall under “fashion design” should be analysed.
-According to David Nimmer, there are two main concepts: (i) fabric designs and (ii) dress designs.The patterns that appears on the fabric that forms an article of clothing, such as hounds tooth on a jacket, can be defined as fabric designs and these patterns are copyrightable.
-Nevertheless, dress designs which can be described as “graphically set … forth the shape, style, cut, and dimensions for converting fabric into a finished dress or other clothing garment” are not protected under US copyright law.
+However, contrary to patent law, which provides protection to the manufacturing process and product design, fashion designs are not protected by copyright.
+At this point, the concepts that fall under “fashion design” should be analyzed.
+According to David Nimmer, there are two main concepts: (i) fabric designs and (ii) dress designs.The patterns that appear on the fabric that forms an article of clothing, such as hounds tooth on a jacket, can be defined as fabric designs and these patterns are copyrightable.
+Nevertheless, dress designs which can be described as “graphically set … forth the shape, style, cut, and dimensions for converting fabric into a finished dress or another clothing garment” are not protected under US copyright law.

 As per section 101 of the Copyright Act, the design of a garment cannot be protected under copyright, unless it “can be identified separately from, and is capable of existing independently of, the utilitarian aspects of the article”.
 The US Courts have long been interpreted this article as the “physical” or “conceptual” separability test.
 According to this test, physical separability is ensued when the decorative elements could physically be removed from the article and sold individually whereas the conceptual separability is when the garment “invoke[d] in the viewer a concept separate from that of the [garment’s] ‘clothing’ function” and this function “was not motivated by a desire to enhance the [garment’s] functionality qua clothing”.
 The sum and the substance of it, only the unique and non-functional aspects are protected under US copyright law.